FellowshipOfTheGame/Fire-Place/README.md

 ## Attributions:

 - The following animations were obtained from Mixamo:
     - Player walk animation.
+    - Player sit animation.
 - The following sound effects were used:
     - https://freesound.org/people/Benboncan/sounds/84111/ (Modified for creating the blizzard sound)
     - https://freesound.org/people/Medartimus/sounds/217542/ (Modified for a car brake sound)